-Master of Education in College Student Personnel Administration
+Master of Education in Student Affairs in Higher Education

-The Master of Education in College Student Personnel Administration (STPA) prepares graduate students for a career in a variety of student affairs settings, such as academic advising, career centers, student unions, international student services, multicultural affairs, orientation programs, residence life and student activities.
+The Master of Education in Student Affairs in Higher Education (SAHE) prepares graduate students for a career in a variety of student affairs settings, such as academic advising, career centers, student unions, international student services, multicultural affairs, orientation programs, residence life and student activities.

 Marquette University’s mission as a Jesuit institution is to foster personal and professional excellence, promote a life of faith, and develop leadership expressed in service to others.
 The College of Education has a deep commitment to the development of practitioners who will demonstrate a commitment to social justice in their work.

-- Marquette’s STPA program attracts academically-minded students interested in learning how theory relates to real world practice.
+- Marquette’s SAHE program attracts academically-minded students interested in learning how theory relates to real world practice.